EzekialSA/4scanner/README.md

 (4scanner is ONLY compatible with python3+)

 ## Running via Docker
-Create a config (detail below), name it config.json and drop it where you would like to download your photo.
+Create a config (detail below), name it config.json and drop it where you would like to download the images.
 Then run a container:

 `docker run -v /can/be/anywhere:/output lacsap/4scanner`